 5. Don’t check a bag

 Now I know what you’re thinking…that’s impossible!
 Well actually it isn’t.
 I have traveled all around the world with a carryon and a huge purse.
 It’s totally possible.
-If you are traveling to see your family for Christmas and you are taking Christmas gifts then ship your bags.
+For instance, If you are traveling to see your family for Christmas and you are taking Christmas gifts, ship your bags.
 If you use a shipping service from the airport or an outside company, you have a guarantee that your bags will arrive.
 You don’t have the same guarantee with an airline.